toolstack/gp-auto-extract/readme.txt

 = Does the plugin support webhooks for remote repos? =

-Not yet, the next release will likely have support for webhooks so the extract can be executed whenever a remote file changes.
+Not yet, the 1.0 release will likely have support for webhooks so the extract can be executed whenever a remote file changes.

 == Changelog ==
 = 0.9 =